 Top picks

-Best best writing apps for ADHD
+Best writing apps for ADHD

 Small UI choices matter when attention is fragile.